horchi/linux-homectld/README.md

 To import the backup:
 ```
 gunzip NAME-dump.sql.gz
-mysql -u pool -ppool -Dpool <  NAME-dump.sql
+mysql -u homectl -phomectl -homectl <  NAME-dump.sql.gz
 ```
 replace NAME with the name of the dump

 # Additional information

 ## MySQL HINTS
 If you cannot figure out why you get Access denied, remove all entries from the user table that have Host values with wildcards contained (entries that match `%` or `_` characters).
  A very common error is to insert a new entry with `Host='%'` and `User='some_user'`, thinking that this allows you to specify localhost to connect from the same machine.
 The reason that this does not work is that the default privileges include an entry with `Host='localhost'` and `User=''`.
 Because that entry has a Host value `localhost` that is more specific than `%`, it is used in preference to the new entry when connecting from localhost!
 The correct procedure is to insert a second entry with `Host='localhost'` and `User='some_user'`, or to delete the entry with `Host='localhost'` and `User=''`.
 After deleting the entry, remember to issue a `FLUSH PRIVILEGES` statement to reload the grant tables.

 To analyze this you can show all users:
 ```